 HB 3 created s.
 1009.896, F.S., the Florida Law Enforcement Academy Scholarship Program, to assist in the recruitment of law enforcement officers by providing financial assistance to trainees who enroll in a law enforcement officer basic recruit training program.
 The Florida Legislature appropriated \$5 million to students at school district career centers and FCS institutions in approved training programs.
-The bill takes effect on July 1, 2022.
-FDOE's Office of Student Financial Assistance will administer the scholarship program in consultation with the Florida Department of Law Enforcement.
+The bill became effective on July 1, 2022.
+FDOE's Office of Student